xrd/final-scraper/_posts/2002-10-10-a-day-in-krakow-poland.md

 ### Written by: Danny Spitler (dispitler)

+I am not exactly sure what ingredients are needed to create a perfect travel day.
+I suspect that it should include sharing the day with someone you love and ending the day…….well, romantically.
+If this is the case then my Saturday in Poland didn't quiet reach that standard; however, for a day by myself, it was near perfect.

 I awoke in my Katowice hotel room just before my small travel alarm clock went off, and I showered quickly.
 I pulled on a white tee shirt, blue jeans, and walking shoes.